Manavalan2517/Login-and-Register-System-in-Python/README.md

 - `json`: For handling JSON file operations.
 - `time`: Specifically, `sleep` for simulating processing time.
 - `rich.console`: To enhance the terminal output with rich text and formatting.
+- `bycrypt` The bcrypt module in Python is used for password hashing.

 ## Requirements